isomerpages/mlaw-corp/_realign/3-process-repayment.md

 **Please note that all information or documents disclosed by you or the other person for the purpose of the Framework or the proceedings before the Adjustment Relief Assessor are confidential and must not be disclosed to any third parties**.

-**Please also note that the last day for serving the Notice of Revision was 26 February 2021.
-If you did not serve the Notice of Revision by 26 February 2021, you are not eligible for relief under the Framework.**

 **This page includes the following sections**:

 <a href="#step1" id="s1">Step 1: Hirer/Renter serves Notice of Revision</a>